“Absolutism is a form of hiding. Perfect is the enemy of good.” -Seth Godin

 I have collected several feathers.
 I know I want to photograph them, but don’t have a vision.
 I pick them up and put them down.
 They have sat on my desk for months now.
 All I need to do is walk to the next room, put them on my table, load my camera, and start photographing.
 I know that once I start looking through the lens, they will show me where to go, but somehow they sit on my desk.
 Not knowing where to end up keeps me from even beginning.

 I am in the zone working on a project and want to do nothing else but work on it.
-I am neglecting other aspects of life which are suffering and eventually make an urgent call for my attention.
-I have to drop my project and attend to other matters.
+Eventually, neglected areas make an urgent call for my attention.
+So, I have to drop my project and attend to other matters.
 I am derailed and cannot get back to work at the pace that I want to.

 Do any of these scenarios sound familiar?
 The solution to every creative problem is to DO SOMETHING.
 Take action!
 It doesn’t have to be perfect.
 It doesn’t have to be right.
 Creativity just needs to be worked.
 Flexing your creative muscle is what feeds your muse, and being creative is what grows you into a vibrant, expressive being that sparks life with joy.

 I take inspiration from professional Quilters.
 It could take a year or more to complete a single quilt.
-During the process, the quilter has learned new techniques or has found better ways of doing things, and when they finish, the quilt stands an expression of who they have become.
-The quilt exists holding the quilters errors and imperfections.
-They can see themselves grow through the process and to have a finished product; they have to accept the piece as a whole – Imperfection, newbie mistakes, and all.
+During the process, the quilter would have learned new techniques or found better ways of doing things.
+When they finish, the quilt stands an expression of who they have become.
+The quilt exists holding the quilter’s errors and imperfections.
+It stands as a unique personal stamp, holding the journey of the quilter’s becoming.